Walt Disney World General Information

 Walt Disney World tickets are not cheap (you could easily expect to pay hundreds of dollars for a family just for one day) so it makes sense to do your homework and find out as much as possible before you visit.

-The resort is currently introducing a number of new features as part of Disney’s “NextGen” initiative, in particular making use of Radio-Frequency Identification (RFID) technology.
+The resort has introduced a number of new features as part of Disney’s “NextGen” initiative, in particular making use of Radio-Frequency Identification (RFID) technology.

 Theme Park Tickets